jacobko57/music-ereader-nlp/README.md

     npm install
     ```

-3. Add new text documents
+3. Add new text documents to multi.js
     * For most accurate results make sure each document is less than 500 words

 4. Run model using node multi.js